Jonathan2251/lbd/source/funccall.rst

   }

-In addition to above code, we had defined the calling convention in early chapter as follows,
+In addition to above code, we defined the calling convention in early chapter as follows,

 .. rubric:: lbdex/chapters/Chapter3_4/Cpu0CallingConv.td